zk-passport/openpassport/circuits/README.md

 4. The output is multiplied by an input bitmap to allow the user to disclose only what they want to disclose.
 5. Final output is packed.

-Any application that wants to use Proof of Passport can actually build its own `disclose` circuit.
+Any application that wants to use OpenPassport can actually build its own `disclose` circuit.

 ### 🚧 Under development 🚧

-Proof of Passport currently supports the following sig/hash algorithms:
+OpenPassport currently supports the following sig/hash algorithms:

 - [x] sha256WithRSAEncryption
 - [x] sha1WithRSAEncryption